5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 If the error is replicable, we can easily track it down using the development interpreter.
 But the error might not be replicable.
 It could, for instance, have been produced by ephemeral congestion on a network interfering with file operations.
 Or the parameters for your app might be so complicated that it is hard to replicate the environment and data with confidence.
 What you really want for analysing the crash is a crash workspace, a snapshot of the ship before it went down.

+### Global trapping

-For this we need a high-level trap to catch any event not trapped by any `:Trap` statements.
+For this we need a high-level --- or global --- trap to catch any event not trapped by any `:Trap` statements.
 We want it to save the workspace for analysis.
 We might also want it to report the incident to the developer -- users don't always do this!
 For this we'll use the `HandleError` class from the APLTree.

 Define a new `EXIT` code constant: